taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 This will generate clear output for anyone running the tests without credentials, showing that many tests were not run.
 If they make a pull request, then the full suite will run in automation, and any issues not detected locally will be revealed.

+### Configuration

+For services which require credentials, it should be possible to supply them in a `user-config.yml` file.
+The `typed-env-config` library makes this easy.

+The service repository should have a `user-config-example.yml` which has all the necessary settings filled with an illustrative example value or the string '...'.
+This helps people to know which credentials they need and how to set them up.
+The `user-config.yml` should be included in `.gitignore` to avoid checking in credentials.

 ## Taskcluster Libraries